rtealw/Optimal-Quantum-Algorithms/README.md

 Both examples live in `examples.py`.

 ## Semidefinite Program Formulation
-We use Ben Reichardt's formulation of the semidefinite program (SDP) for optimal quantum query complexity (described in `Theorem 6.2`) and query optimal span program (`Lemma 6.5`) in
+We use Ben Reichardt's formulation of the SDP for optimal quantum query complexity (described in `Theorem 6.2`) and query optimal span program (`Lemma 6.5`) in
 [Span programs and quantum query complexity: